pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

 ### GitLab-backed

-To add a GitLab-backed organization to Pulumi, an administrator of the GitLab group may add the group to Pulumi, and invite its members to join Pulumi.
+To add a GitLab-backed organization to Pulumi, an admin of the GitLab group may add the group to Pulumi, and invite its members to join Pulumi.

 GitLab allows group admins to add members with a temporary membership, i.e., with an